 Status and Plans

 Over 5,000 people have taken the virtual tour of the exhibition.
 Hundreds of teachers, students and parents have downloaded the educational poster activities and curricula designed for middle school and high school students.
-The Missing Peace website also includes recent press reviews and a list of the project’s Compassion in Action awardees.
+The Missing Peace website also includes recent press reviews and a list of the project's Compassion in Action awardees.
 This award is given to persons or organizations that exemplify the spirit of compassionate action in the communities where The Missing Peace exhibition has been shown.
-Tony Hoeber and Darlene Markovich presented a Compassion in Action award to Warden Art Beeler at Butner Federal Prison Hospital Facility on May 28, 2007.

-The Missing Peace exhibition website >>
+Visit The Missing Peace website for the latest information.

-C100 The Missing Peace Project
+The Missing Peace Project